Tuesday, November 29, 2011 – Day 9 – Fuerte Amador, near Panama City, Panama

 It is American Thanksgiving today, so roasted turkey is on the menu in La Fontaine the main dining room this evening, however I have the grilled salmon instead.
 I also order a bottle of California white wine, since my friends and I feel like some wine with dinner this evening.
 Most times we don’t bother drinking with our meals since it is pretty expensive.
 We have some nice desserts and cappuccino to finish.

 We manage to find some of the last seats available in the first show in main showroom to see Lance Ringnald, a two-time Olympic gymnast gold medal winner who does a great acrobatic show using silks hanging from the stage ceiling.
 I saw his act on the Volendam on last year’s cruise, and was eager to see a repeat performance.
 He didn’t disappoint.
 This is not typical of the featured entertainment you expect to find on a cruise ship, but Lance has perfected a nice combination of gymnastics, acrobatics, and funny banter with the audience that works well and is entertaining.

-I go to bed after the show, since we are in port tomorrow in Santa Marta, Columbia, and I have a half-day shore excursion to catch at 8:35AM.
+I go to bed right after the show finishes, since we are in port tomorrow in Santa Marta, Columbia, and I have a half-day shore excursion to catch at 8:35AM.